 'We', 'us' or 'our' means AIG Life Limited.
-'You' or 'your' means the owner of the cover or, where appropriate, anyone legally entitled to the policy payout - unless a different meaning is given in a particular paragraph of this document.
+'You' or 'your' means the person covered or, where appropriate, anyone legally entitled to the policy payout - unless a different meaning is given in a particular paragraph of this document.

 Some words in this document are bold.
 These are words that we provide an extra definition of.
 They're all explained in section 5.